altairioffe/tinyapp/README.md

   * Dynamically renders client-side using HTML, CSS, and Javascript, according to routing in express_server.js
 * [test](/test):
   * Folder containing Mocha & Chai testing suite

+  ## Main Features

+* User accounts:
+  * Registration & login forms
+  * User-specific database containing saved links.
+Database can only be accessed or modified by account holder, but shortened URLs can be shared with anyone
+  * Encrypted session with password hashing
+  * Random-generated user ID for added security
+  * Logout buttpm in header

+* URL Shortnener:
+  * Takes input URL from user and auto-generates a short link which takes users to the same destination.
+  * Account holders are able to Create, Update / Edit, or Delete any of their links.
+Others can use the short link.